AceBurgundy/Dubee-Subee/README.md

 Dubee Subee is a **portable video management tool** designed to simplify the process of **removing audio tracks** and **subtitles** from your videos.
 Featuring a clean, **file manager-like UI**, Dubee Subee allows you to **batch process** or **individually process** video files, making it easier than ever to edit and manage video content.
 Whether you want to **remove unwanted audio tracks** or **clean up subtitles**, **Dubee Subee** makes the task quick and easy. 💻🎥

+This application was developed to address the inconvenience of repeatedly switching audio tracks or subtitles each time I play a video.
+This app streamlines the process by allowing users to permanently retain their preferred audio and subtitle tracks—ensuring compatibility with any video player.
+As an added benefit, it also helps reduce overall file size by removing unnecessary content.

 ---

 ## 🚀 **Features**: